feiglab/ProteinStructureEmbedding/README.md

 ```bash
 python predict.py --pka /path/to/pdb_file.pdb
 ```
-Note that `GSnet` is the default option. pKa predictions are more accurate with `a-GSnet`.
-To use `a-GSnet`, you must use the option `--atomic`.
+Note that `GSnet` is the default option. pKa predictions are more accurate with `aLCnet`.
+To use `aLCnet`, you must use the option `--atomic`.
 ```bash
 python predict.py --pka --atomic /path/to/pdb_file.pdb
 ```